ej-sanmartin/base-lint/README.md

 The GitHub Action metadata now lives at the repository root in [`action.yml`](./action.yml) while the compiled bundle continues to ship from [`packages/action/dist`](packages/action/dist).
 Build and commit the bundle whenever you update the TypeScript sources so published tags include the refreshed JavaScript.
+Marketplace releases follow the `base-lint-action-v*` tag naming rule (for example, `base-lint-action-v1.0.0`).

 ### CLI